 MASSAGE THERAPY IS ONE OF THE FASTEST GROWING OCCUPATIONS

-Our Therapeutic Massage Program is accredited by the Commission on Massage Therapy Accreditation, and approved by the Maryland Higher Education Commission and the Board of Chiropractic and Massage Therapy Examiners.
+Our Massage Therapy Program is accredited by the Commission on Massage Therapy Accreditation, and approved by the Maryland Higher Education Commission and the Board of Chiropractic and Massage Therapy Examiners.

-As a Therapeutic Massage program student, you'll expand your knowledge and gain education through a variety of challenging courses, including:
+As a Massage Therapy program student, you'll expand your knowledge and gain education through a variety of challenging courses, including:

 - Massage, Anatomy, Physiology and Movement

 - Principles of Alternative Therapies

 - Anatomy and Physiology Interrelationships

 - Legal and Ethical Topics in Massage Therapy